US registering highest deaths yet from the coronavirus

 On Wednesday, the day a horde of protesters breached the U.S. Capitol, disrupting efforts to certify the election of Joe Biden, the U.S. recorded 3,865 virus deaths, according to Johns Hopkins University.
 The numbers can fluctuate dramatically after holidays and weekends, and the figure is subject to revision.

+“The domestic terrorists overran the Capitol police, just as the virus has been allowed to overrun Americans,” said Dr. Eric Topol, head of Scripps Research Translational Institute.
+“The U.S. lost control of a Trump-incited mob and a Trump-played-down pandemic virus.”

-The same day, California reported its second-highest number of daily coronavirus deaths, with 459.
+The situation has been especially dire in California, which reported its second-highest number of daily coronavirus deaths, with 459.
 The state also registered more than a quarter-million new weekly cases.
+Only Arizona tops California in cases per resident.

 Los Angeles County, the nation’s most populous with 10 million residents, and nearly two dozen other counties have essentially run out of intensive care unit beds for COVID-19 patients.